New York State Policy Priorities

 - Ensure NY State Education Department (NYSED) monitors implementation and continues to make improvements to data matching algorithms within the state level Direct Certification Matching Process.

 Child and Adult Care Food Program

 - Improve and expand state-level outreach and education efforts:

-- Increase outreach, education, application and claiming assistance to providers with low participation.
+- Increase outreach, education, application and claiming assistance to providers throughout the application process and beyond.

-- Ensure NYS Department of Health (DOH) regularly assesses, revises if needed, and reports on the use of online CACFP prescreening tool for potential providers.
+- Ensure NYS Department of Health (DOH) regularly assesses, revises if needed, and reports on use of online CACFP prescreening tool for potential providers.

 - Strengthen linkages between Office for Children and Family Services (OCFS) and DOH/CACFP databases to conduct “in-reach” with OCFS providers who are not participating in CACFP.

 - Create linkages with NYSED and DOH/CACFP databases to conduct “in-reach” with summer meals sponsors and districts that provide afterschool snacks through NSLP.

-- Streamline and simplify the administration of CACFP by implementing allowable USDA paperwork reduction recommendations when applicable to NYS.
+- Streamline CACFP application and administration by implementing allowable USDA paperwork reduction recommendations when applicable to NYS.

 - Require eligible schools hosting space for afterschool enrichment programs or providing extended learning days to provide access to CACFP’s At-Risk Afterschool Snack/Supper Program and/or NSLP snacks.

-- Offer alternative meal service models such as the umbrella model, meals in the classroom, and campus model.
+- Offering alternative meal service models such as the umbrella model, meals in the classroom, and campus model.

-- Maximize current sponsor capacity (for both affiliated and unaffiliated sites).
+- Maximizing current sponsor capacity (for both affiliated and unaffiliated sites).

-- Provide recorded online training opportunities for potential and new sponsors.
+- Providing recorded online training opportunities for potential and new sponsors.

-- Provide guidance specific to school food authorities to show flexibility in the sponsor application process for these entities.
+- Providing guidance specific to school food authorities to show flexibility in sponsor application process for these entities.

 Summer Food Service Program: